supercollider/sc3-plugins/readme_windows.txt

 Building
 --------

-Note: make sure you got the Python directory in your path
+Note: make sure you have the Python directory in your path

-Open a command shell (cmd.exe), change into the directory in which the sc3-plugins code is and execute
+Open a command shell (cmd.exe or MSYS), 'cd' into the directory where the sc3-plugins source is located, and execute:

+$ scons

+The SuperCollider source is expected to be at ../ but you can set the path by passing an argument to scons:

+$ scons SC3PATH=C:/SuperCollider3/

+The Pthread source is expected to be found at ../../pthreads-win32, but again, you can set the path by passing an argument to scons:

-> scons SC3PATH=C:/SuperCollider3/ PTHREADSPATH=C:/pthreads-win32
+$ scons PTHREADSPATH=C:/pthreads-win32

-adapt the paths according to your system.

 Installation
 ------------

-Copy the whole build folder (including the scx-files and the class/help files) into your Extension folder (e.g. C:/Documents and Settings/User/SuperCollider/Extensions).
+Copy the contents of the build folder (including the scx-files and the class/help files) into your Extensions folder (e.g. C:/Documents and Settings/User/SuperCollider/Extensions).

 The StkUGens & The AY Ugens
 ---------------------------